-Accordingly, we have rebutted the risk of improper recognition of income in respect of core grant funding from the Scottish Government, as well as in respect of council tax and non-domestic rate income.
-With regards to expenditure we have rebutted the risk of improper recognition of payroll, depreciation, and financing and investment
+Accordingly, we have rebutted the risk of improper recognition of income in respect of core grant funding from the Scottish Government, as well as in respect of council tax, non-domestic rates and housing rents income.
+With regards to expenditure we have rebutted the risk of improper recognition of payroll, depreciation, HRA, housing benefit and financing and investment expenditure.